CDTbot/CDTbot/README.md

 Beta Testing - December 2019

-GitHub Rollout - January 2020
+GitHub First Commit - January 2020

 ## Contribute
 Please email all bugs / content suggestions / improvements to mbartho@stanford.edu.
 Thank you for your help!